 Venmo has a lower transfer limit because its services are geared towards making transfers of vast sums of money.
 Its main purpose is to help users make daily transactions like paying for food delivery and reimbursing a friend.

-On the other hand, Paypal is able to facilitate such a high transfer limit because it's geared towards not only daily transactions but transfer abroad and business transactions.
+On the other hand, PayPal can facilitate such a high transfer limit because it's geared towards not only daily transactions but transfers abroad and business transactions.

 Venmo has captivated its audience with its social media aesthetic and its social quality.
-The mobile payment services have made receiving and sending money fun, allowing users to follow their friends or contacts like Instagram or Twitter.
+Mobile payment services have made receiving and sending money fun, allowing users to follow their friends or contacts like Instagram or Twitter.

 PayPal doesn't enjoy the same social factor as Venmo does, but it's forgivable as they both are targeted towards different types of users.
 With Venmo, users can send money and send along a message with emojis.
 Users can like and comment on transactions made between friends or family.

 Speed of Withdrawal